makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP20.md

 * **Oracle and reference price logic:** Led the Research team at Merkle Data to build a reference price (out of 30 exchanges trade data) with a certainty index and a manipulation index.
 The reference price was calibrated to be stable during flash crashes and stress-tests.
 Consulted for an Oracle project on their filtering logic to define what the reference price is to distribute rewards.

-* **Risk analytics:** Former CEO of Merkle Data, sold to Anchorage.
-Led a research and product team to build a risk and surveillance solution for managing intraday and daily risk.
+* **Risk analytics:** Led a research and product team to build a risk and surveillance solution for managing intraday and daily risk.
 Built stress-test scenarios for spot and options portfolios.
+Exited first company to a large US custodian

 * **Crypto product design** (flow of funds and information): Former head of payments at Anchorage.
 PM crypto-native credit card network built for Visa.
 Integrated Merkle Risk product to build the lending and margin product.